Country Guides

 Pakistan travel guide

-From the ancient Mughal city of Lahore to the snow-capped peaks of the Karakoram Mountains, Pakistan is a diverse nation defined not just by its natural beauty and architectural splendours, but by its friendly inhabitants, varied wildlife and rich culinary traditions.
+From the ancient Mughal city of Lahore to the snow-capped peaks of the Karakoram Mountains, Pakistan is a nation of breathtaking diversity.
+Its stunning landscapes, architectural treasures, welcoming locals, vibrant wildlife, and rich culinary heritage make it an enticing destination for travellers in search of adventure and authenticity.